Testing Degree Corrections in Stochastic Block Models: Main Results

-Before going into further statistical implications of Theorem \ref{thm:sparsesignal_vanilla_upper} we first comment on the analysis in the proof of Theorem \ref{thm:sparsesignal_vanilla_upper}\ref{thm:sparsesignal_vanilla_max_lower}.
+We now briefly comment on the analysis in the proof of Theorem \ref{thm:sparsesignal_vanilla_upper}\ref{thm:sparsesignal_vanilla_max_lower}.
 As mentioned earlier, the lower bound statement on the Maximum Degree Test in Theorem \ref{thm:sparsesignal_vanilla_upper}\ref{thm:sparsesignal_vanilla_max_lower} is indeed necessary to demonstrate the competition between the HC and max-degree based procedures.
 Analysis of the lower bounds for the vanilla Maximum Degree Test requires good control over the null distribution of the test statistic.
 Although the null distribution of the maximum degree of an Erd\H{o}s-R\'{e}nyi graph is standard in literature \citep[Theorem 3.3$^{'}$]{bollobas}, we could not find the corresponding results for Stochastic Block Models.
 To this end, our next result derives the asymptotic sampling distribution of the maximum degree under the null hypothesis, after appropriate centering and scaling.
-Dropping notational dependence on the true underlying community assignment $\C$ recall that $\muzero = \E_{\mathbf{1}, a,b}[d_1]$, $\sigmazero = {\textrm{Var}}_{\mathbf{1},a,b}[d_1]$, we have the the following result. \begin{theorem} Let $b \gg (\log n)^3$.
+Dropping notational dependence on the true underlying community assignment $\C$ we let $\muzero = \E_{\mathbf{1}, a,b}[d_1]$, $\sigmazero = {\textrm{Var}}_{\mathbf{1},a,b}[d_1]$ (note these do not depend on particular community $\C$ for balanced communities $\C\in \mathcal{S}_{k}^{\nu}$ with $\nu=1$).
+Then we have the the following result. \begin{theorem} Let $b \gg (\log n)^3$.
 In this case, we have, as $n \to \infty$,

 \end{theorem}